iPhone SE vs. iPhone 13 Pro Photo Test: Closer Than You'd Expect

-The iPhone 13 Pro and Pro Max have some of the best cameras ever seen on a phone, offering 4K video recording, an ultrawide and a 3x telephoto lens.
-With many of its photographic features like Deep Fusion trickling down to other iPhone models, including the latest $429 iPhone SE, you might be wondering how big of a difference there is in the cameras between Apple's least expensive and most expensive iPhones.
-Especially since both phones include Apple's latest A15 Bionic chip that powers Apple's computational photography tools like Smart HDR.
+Apple's iPhone 13 Pro and Pro Max have some of the best cameras ever seen on a phone.
+With its 4K video recording, an ultrawide and a 3x telephoto lens, the two most expensive iPhones in Apple's lineup can take stunning photos.
+But, as many of its photographic features like Deep Fusion trickle down to other iPhone models-- including the latest $429 iPhone SE-- is there a big difference in cameras between the iPhone 13 Pro and iPhone SE?
+After all, both iPhones include Apple's A15 Bionic chip, which powers Apple's computational photography tools like Smart HDR.

 Although the iPhone SE has a single rear camera compared to three on the iPhone 13 Pro, these phones have more in common than you might think once you look past the obvious hardware differences.
 I spent a week comparing these two phones for taking landscapes, selfies, portraits, low-light images and 4K video.
 Clearly, given the price and design differences it's unlikely you'll be choosing between these phones based solely on their cameras, but it's still a fun exercise to see how they compare.